Brazil top prosecutor says more proof to come against president Temer

-SAO PAULO Brazil's top federal said on Saturday that he took no pleasure in charging President Michel Temer with corruption, but given the clear indications of graft committed by the leader, there was no alternative.
+SAO PAULO (Reuters) - Brazil's top federal prosecutor said on Saturday that he took no pleasure in charging President Michel Temer with corruption, but given the clear indications of graft committed by the leader, there was no alternative.

 Prosecutor General Rodrigo Janot said at an investigative journalism conference that he was in no rush to level new charges of racketeering and obstruction of justice against Temer.
 He said he wanted to investigate each allegation as thoroughly as possible.